2017–18 Miami Hurricanes women's basketball team

 The 2017–18 Miami hurricanes women's basketball team represented the University of Miami during the 2017–18 NCAA Division I women's basketball season.
-The Hurricanes, led by thirteenth-year head coach Katie Meier, play their home games at the Watsco Center and were members of the Atlantic Coast Conference.
-They finished the season 21–11, 10–6 in ACC play to finish in a 3-way tie for sixth place.
-They advanced to the quarterfinals of the ACC women's tournament where they lost to Florida State.
-They received an at-large bid of the NCAA women's tournament where they lost in the rematch of last year's second round to Quinnipiac in the first round.
+The Hurricanes, led by thirteenth-year head coach Katie Meier, played their home games at the Watsco Center and were members of the Atlantic Coast Conference.
+They finished the season 21–11, 10–6 in ACC play to finish in a three-way tie for sixth place.
+They advanced to the quarterfinals of the ACC women's tournament, where they lost to Florida State.
+They received an at-large bid to the NCAA women's tournament, where they lost in the rematch of last year's second round to Quinnipiac in the first round.